pierpaolosepe/Parallel-Image-Watermarking/README.md

 # Parallel Image Watermarking
-Several implementations of an image watermarking in C ++
+Several implementations of an image watermarking in C++